lashleykeith/linuxconfiguration/README.md

 `cd /var/ww/catalog/catalog/`
 `python database_setup.py`

+15. Make sure all the packages are updated first enter `sudo apt-get update` to check updates

+16. Then enter `sudo apt-get upgrade` to make appropiate upgrades

-15. Restart Apache server `$ sudo service apache2 restart` and enter your public IP address or host name into the browser.
+17. Restart Apache server `$ sudo service apache2 restart` and enter your public IP address or host name into the browser.
 Hooray!
 Your application should be online now!

-16. If it doesn't work go inside /var/www/catalog/catalog `sudo a2ensite catalog` and then try `sudo service apache2 restart`.
+18. If it doesn't work go inside /var/www/catalog/catalog `sudo a2ensite catalog` and then try `sudo service apache2 restart`.